elentok/iris-case/README.md

 I printed all of the parts using PLA on a Prusa MK4 with a 0.4mm nozzle and 15% infill.

-I suggested printed the case and the palm rests top side down and on a textured surface (it hides imperfections in the first layer and makes them look more professional IMO).
+I suggest to print the case and the palm rests top side down and on a textured surface (it hides imperfections in the first layer and makes them look more professional IMO).